BAI: Beck Anxiety Inventory

 Convergent validity with anxiety measures:

-• Hamilton Anxiety Rating Scale: r = 0.64, good correspondence with clinician-rated anxiety (Beck et al., 1988)
+• Hamilton Anxiety Rating Scale: r = 0.51 with the clinician-rated scale (Beck et al., 1988; corroborated by Fydrich et al., 1992, p.
+56 and Creamer et al., 1995, p.
+479)

 Discriminant validity from depression:

-• Beck Depression Inventory: r = 0.48, moderate correlation showing distinctiveness (Beck et al., 1988)
+• Beck Depression Inventory: r = 0.48 (Beck et al., 1988; Creamer et al., 1995, p.
+479)

-• Hamilton Depression Rating Scale: r = 0.25, low correlation demonstrating successful differentiation from depression (Beck et al., 1988)
+• Hamilton Depression Rating Scale: r = 0.25, a low correlation demonstrating successful differentiation from depression (Beck et al., 1988)

 Factor Structure

-Clinical Group Differentiation
+Clinical Group Differentiation and Screening

 Treatment Sensitivity